 - Faulty Oil Pump– A worn pump may be leaking oil or may not be able to create sufficient pressure, in which case repair or replacement should be carried out.

 - Clogged Oil Filters– Check the oil filters and replace if necessary.

 - Faulty Pressure Gauge or Switch – If you’ve checked all of the above and everything seems fine, it may be that the pressure gauge is at fault.
 Use another pressure gauge to get a second opinion, and if the oil pressure reading is normal then replace the generator’s pressure gauge.

-Do not ignore a low oil pressure warning, as a lack of lubrication can cause serious internal damage to your generator and lead to an expensive repair bill.
+Do not ignore a low oil pressure warnings.
+As a lack of lubrication can cause serious internal damage to your generator, leading to an expensive repair bill.
 Regular checks and planned preventative service and maintenance can prevent this.
 As soon as you are aware of this issue then take immediate steps to ensure that it’s rectified as a matter of urgency.

 Search – Knowledge Base